briankabiro/100-days-of-code/log.md

 **Today's Progress**: Added the full Pomodoro app to the master **Thoughts**: It was hard to understand the full logic but wil try and rebuild it all now that I do **Link to work**: Pomodoro app https://github.com/briankabiro/Pomodoro/commit/46ef550c858f5c78299ef636807475a77c1e712f

+### Day 5: January 7, 2017
+**Today's Progress**: I rebuilt the app, 90% of the effort was my own **Thoughts**: I understood the nitty gritties, if I want to understand will try and rebuild on my own whil referencing if need be
+**Link to work**:Pomodoro app https://github.com/briankabiro/Pomodoro/commit/e0d4889adcf41635c018af83daf7cbbafacd9bad